SudheerDrew/To-Do-dles/README.md

 ## Functionalities :
-    - Title
+    - Title and Description : Users can set a title and description for each todo item.
-    - Description
+    - Task status : Mark tasks as "In Progress," or "Completed."
-    - Task status
+    - Category : Create categories and filter the tasks on category basis.
-    - Category
+    - Due Date : Assign a due date to keep track of when the task needs to be completed.
-    - Due Date
+    - Reminder : Provides a Notification on reaching the Deadline.
-    - Reminder
+    - Notification : Provides a Reminder at the Time set.

 ## Built-With :
     - Kotlin